Faculty: Science and Engineering

 What is available now?

-Student Union Societies – It is always encouraged you join a society one under normal circumstances, and even more so now as some do still run online meets, so it is a great way to meet people with similar interests to you.
+- Students' Union societies – It is always encouraged you join a society one under normal circumstances, and even more so now as some do still run online meets, so it is a great way to meet people with similar interests to you.

-Student Union Events - As soon as the pandemic started the student union quickly adapted to the new norm and held virtual events, fairs and also still hosted themed nights, such as quiz nights.
+- Students' Union events - As soon as the pandemic started the student union quickly adapted to the new norm and held virtual events, fairs and also still hosted themed nights, such as quiz nights.
 All free and available to attend for ANY student.

 Hopefully restrictions will fully ease very soon and we will have the normal nightlife and Fresher’s week in September to look forward to.
 In the meantime, the list (which is not fully extensive) should help ease the stress of it all a little and give you something to look forward to.